alexmc2/content-ai/README.md

    npm install
    ```

-3. **Set up your environment variables in a .env file in the root directory:**
+3. **Set up your environment variables in a .env.local file in the root directory:**

 ```bash
 OPENAI_API_KEY=your_openai_api_key